01223 518330

 The use of subject leaders and the development of consistent teaching models for each subject across all age groups.
 Our bespoke curriculum has the overarching objective that all children succeed in the next stage of their education and in future life.

-Clear and specific (positive and constructive) feedback to staff and to pupils
+Clear and specific (positive and negative) feedback to staff and to pupils

 Strong financial systems